 Answer: I am sorry to hear that you are still having furnace problems.
 I try to help people out by giving them the easiest and least expensive solutions to their problems that I have seen over the years in our HVAC business.
 Sometimes other components, parts can cause problems.
 Sounds like you have an occasional problem that is going to be hard to find because it only does it sometime.
 You almost have to be there when the problem occurs with a meter to test and find out what the problem is.
 Many times the furnace control board will give you a flash code telling what the problem might be.
 I would suggest if your furnace is equipped with a control board that has a flash code that you read the code the next time the problem occurs.
 This problem could be caused by a safety control problem (pressure switch, limit switch) a loose or bad wire connection, or a control board problem.
 Please make sure all your wire connections and plugs are good and tight.
 Please make sure you have a good ground on the furnace.

-25. Customer Question: I remember reading somewhere on your site about lights dimming on A/C start-up.
+26. Customer Question: I remember reading somewhere on your site about lights dimming on A/C start-up.
 My lights are starting to dim more this year and last vs. when I put in my Bryant unit about 5 years ago.
 Is this the starter capacitor, you think?
-Where on your sight do you sell the replacements if this would be the main culprit?
+Where on your site do you sell the replacements if this would be the main culprit?
 Thanks in advance.

 1: Circuit breaker going bad.
 See if you breaker is getting warm by touching the outside of the breaker after your air conditioner has run for a while.
 If the breaker is warm then you have arcing inside the breaker and need a new breaker.